arialdomartini/monadic-parser-combinators-book/chapter-1.typ

 complex than the JSON grammar.
 But the two concepts are alike, and so are the signatures.

-#let tree-sitter = alink("Tree-sitter",
+#let link_tree-sitter = alink("Tree-sitter",
     "https://tree-sitter.github.io/tree-sitter",
     [Tree-sitter is a parser generator library that builds syntax trees for source code in real time.
 It powers editing features in editors such Vim and Emacs.])

-#tree-sitter too does something similar.
+#link_tree-sitter too does something similar.
 It parses a string like:

 ```